pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

    The configuration of director is variables based on the features enabled.
    For brevity, this `director.yml` is a basic example for vsphere.

-{% code_snippet 'pivotal/platform-automation', 'director-configuration' %}
+{% code_snippet 'examples', 'director-configuration' %}

 The IAAS specific configuration can be found in the Ops Manager API documentation.